Chadwick Boseman: Reputation and legacy

 According to film critic Owen Gleiberman of Variety, "Boseman was a virtuoso actor who had the rare ability to create a character from the outside in and the inside out [and he] knew how to fuse with a role, etching it in three dimensions [...]
 That's what made him an artist, and a movie star, too.
 Yet in Black Panther, he also became that rare thing, a culture hero".
 Similarly, reviewer Richard Brody in The New Yorker finds the originality of Boseman's formidable acting technique in his ability to empathize with the interior lives of his characters and render them on screen as fully and completely belonging to the character.
 He was uniquely able to capture and portray the dignity of his characters, according to The New York Times critic Wesley Morris.
 Well known for taking biopic roles, Hanna Flint for the BBC said he became the frequent choice because of his dedication to embodying character.
 Peter Bradshaw wrote of the actor's "beauty, his grace, his style, his presence [...]
 These made up Chadwick Boseman's persona [and he became] the lost prince of American cinema[,] glorious and inspirational".

-Culture writer Steve Rose, in The Guardian, said that Boseman's career was revolutionary and he "leaves behind a gamechanging legacy", attributing this to the actor's careful planning and selection of roles.
-Eulogizing him, Rose wrote:
+Culture writer Steve Rose of The Guardian said that Boseman's career was revolutionary, and that due to his careful planning and selection of roles, he "leaves behind a gamechanging legacy".
+Rose further wrote:

 Chadwick Boseman began his career playing African American icons and pioneers; he ends it as one himself.
 His [...] achievements, as an actor and as a cultural force, will surely prove to be as heroic as those of the characters he portrayed.
 At the very least, he leaves the film-making landscape looking very different to how it was when he entered it.